astronomer/docs/astro/manage-astro-executors.md

   <meta name="og:description" content="Learn how to select and manage Astro executors." />
 </head>

 After you choose an executor for an Astro Deployment, you can configure your DAGs and Deployment resources to maximize the executor's efficiency and performance.
 This document provides you with an overview of how to configure the Celery and Kubernetes executors on Astro.
-To choose and select an executor for your Deployment, see [Choose an executor](configure-deployment-resources.md#choose-an-executor).
+To choose an executor for your Deployment, see [Choose an executor](configure-deployment-resources.md#choose-an-executor).

 ## Manage the Celery executor

-The Celery executor assigns tasks to workers with preset amounts of CPU and memory based on the cloud instance type they run on.
-On Astro, workers are organized into pools called worker queues that automatically scale worker count based on how many tasks you're running.
+The Celery executor assigns tasks to workers with preset amounts of CPU and memory.

+On Astro, each Celery worker utilizes an entire worker node instance on your cloud and can run multiple tasks at once.
+Workers are organized into pools called worker queues that automatically scale worker count based on how many tasks you're running.
 Each Deployment running the Celery executor has a default worker queue that requires no additional configuration to start running tasks.

 This topic discusses basic Celery executor configurations for scaling workers in a worker queue.
 For advanced resource configuration steps, including how to configure multiple worker queues, see [Configure worker queues](configure-worker-queues.md).